oblac/jodd-site/content/madvoc/3+actions.md

 ## Default action methods

-As seen, *Madvoc* uses action method name (or annotation value) for creating action path.
-Moreover, it is possible to have action path that doesn't include action method name - what is often needed for 'common' pages (such as `index.html`, `about.html`, `error.html`).
+As seen, *Madvoc* uses action method name (or annotation value) for creating the action path.
+It is possible to have action path that doesn't include action method name - what is often case for 'common' pages (such as `index.html`, `about.html`, `error.html`).
 By default, *Madvoc* will ignore action method name for methods named as `execute` and `view`.
 Such action methods are so-called the **default** ones.
 So, the following action:

 ~~~~~ java
     @MadvocAction